Skip to content

 • in [5], the answer

-• In [3], specify what you are looking for
+• in [3], specify what you are looking for

-• in [4], filter the search areas
+• in [4], filter search fields

 5.2.1.
 The System.String class